MicrosoftDocs/VBA-Docs/api/Access.ComboBox.md

 |[Visible](Access.ComboBox.Visible.md)|
 |[Width](Access.ComboBox.Width.md)|

 ### About the contributors

 Luke Chung is the founder and president of FMS, Inc., a leading provider of custom database solutions and developer tools.

 UtterAccess is the premier Microsoft Access wiki and help forum.
-Click here to join.

 Holy Macro!
 Books publishes entertaining books for people who use Microsoft Office.
 See the complete catalog at MrExcel.com.